Student-centred learning in seminar classes

 The Peer Tutor Program is offered to all first year JD students to assist them in developing and practising legal skills such as case-reading and statutory interpretation.
 Senior students are trained to act as paid peer tutors and work with a small group of students for about one hour per week.
 This program is open to all JD students and is free.
 International JD students can also enrol in the specialised elective, Legal Writing in Context.

 All compulsory courses are offered at the UNSW Kensington Campus (just 7km from the Sydney CBD).
-Most classes are held in our modern, purpose-built law building which also houses the Herbert Smith Freehills Law Library, Law Student Services, Kingsford Legal Centre, the Law Centres Precinct, the UNSW Student Law Society, and facilities such as the dedicated JD study spaces.
+Most classes are held in our modern, purpose-built law building which also houses the Herbert Smith Freehills Law Library, Law Student Services, Kingsford Legal Centre, the Law Centres Precinct, and the UNSW Student Law Society.
 Core classes at Kensington are generally held during the day, and electives are scheduled during the day and early evenings.

 We also offer core courses and some electives in the Sydney city (UNSW CBD) campus, in O'Connell Street.
 Classes in the CBD have a limited capacity and are held in the late afternoon and evening.